 - All allegations will be dealt with in line with the school's 'Allegations of Abuse Against Staff' Policy, a copy of which will be provided to, and understood by, all staff. - Where an allegation is substantiated, and the individual is dismissed or resigns, the school will refer it to the DBS.
-They will also consider referring the matter to the TRA (Teaching Regulation Agency) for consideration for a prohibition order. - If a case manager is concerned about the welfare of other children in the community following a staff member's suspension, they may report this concern to CSCS.

-The school will preserve records which contain information about allegations of sexual abuse for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry in question.
+They will also consider referring the matter to the TRA (Teaching Regulation Agency) for consideration for a prohibition order. - If a case manager is concerned about the welfare of other children in the community following a staff member's suspension, they may report this concern to CSCS. - The school will preserve records which contain information about allegations of sexual abuse for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry in question. - Allegations relating to supply or agency staff, the Executive Headteacher will refer this to the LADO and inform the agency

-27 Allegations of abuse against other pupils (peer-on-peer abuse)
+28 Allegations of abuse against other pupils (peer-on-peer abuse)

-28 Communication and confidentiality
+29 Communication and confidentiality